 Santa Monica CA is a beachfront city in western Los Angeles County.
 Situated on Santa Monica Bay, it is surrounded on three sides by the city of Los Angeles — Pacific Palisades on the northwest, Brentwood on the north, West Los Angeles on the northeast, Mar Vista on the east, and Venice on the southeast.
 Centered on three miles of wide, white, sandy beaches, Santa Monica has become a popular international destination, with many attractions such as The Santa Monica pier, Third Street Promenade, Main Street, and the ultra chic Montana Avenue.

 Whether you’re buying or selling, talk to me first!
-As a Palisades resident as well as your neighborhood real estate professional at Coldwell Banker, I can answer important questions for you such as: What is the value of your home in today’s market?
+As a Palisades resident as well as your neighborhood real estate professional at Stanford Raffles Realty, I can answer important questions for you such as: What is the value of your home in today’s market?
 Is now a good time to buy or sell?

 Santa Monica Area Listings